Shopify/shopify-api-php/docs/usage/oauth.md

 | `isOnline` | `bool` | Yes | - | `true` if the session is online and `false` otherwise. |
 | `setCookieFunction` | `callable` | No | - | An override function to set cookies in the HTTP request.
 In order to be framework-agnostic, the built-in `setcookie` method is applied.
 If that method does not work for your chosen framework, a function that sets cookies can be passed in. |

  An example of the custom set cookie function with Yii.
-Similar functions can be created for any frameworks that do not rely on the PHP `setcookie` function
+Similar functions can be created for any frameworks that do not rely on the PHP `setcookie` function, but we **strongly recommend storing secure and signed cookies** in your app to help prevent session hijacking.
 ```php
 function () use (Shopify\Auth\OAuthCookie $cookie) {
     $cookies = Yii::$app->response->cookies;